Slayingripper/Hacksock28.3.19/README.md

 sudo rm /var/crash/*

 ```
 just add this to a .sh file and the crash will be gone on next start up .
-This just clear the crash logs of the system
+This just clears the crash logs of the system